metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 ## Chiefs @ 49ers

 Nick Bosa making the same careless offsides error two downs in a row.
 May be a sign of this team's lack of commitment to details.
+DeMeco Ryan is supposed to be one of the best defensive minds in this league too.